prototypo/persistenturls/src/README.txt

  $ cd <repository>/src
  $ ant test

-8) Hit http://localhost:8080/docs/index.html with a Web browser.
+7) Hit http://localhost:8080/docs/index.html with a Web browser.
 Help is available at http://localhost:8080/docs/help.html

+8) Log in as user 'admin' with password 'password'.
+You may change the password by modifying the user record after you have logged in.

 9) Have fun!